What is missions?

 Why is missions important?

 1. It is because the fields are already ripe unto harvest.
-There are many people ready to receive Jesus as Lord.
-John 4:35“Do not say there are yet four months and then the harvest, but I say to you, lift up your eyes, the fields are alreadyripe for the harvest.”
-There are many people who are ready to hear the gospel, especially those who have needs such as sick people, poor people and hopeless people.
-Matthew 11:5: “The poor have the gospel preached to them.”
-Furthermore we need to realize that God has already opened the hearts of many people to receive Christ.
+There are many people ready to receive Jesus as Lord and respond to the gospel.
+Jesus said in John 4:35 “Do not say there are yet four months and then the harvest, but I say to you, lift up your eyes, the fields are already ripe for the harvest.”
+This especially applies to places in the world where there are great needs, such as those who are sick and hopeless.
+Jesus said in Matthew 11:5: “The poor have the gospel preached to them.”
+Furthermore, God the Holy Spirit has already opened the hearts of many to receive the gospel.
 We have the example of Lydia (Acts 16:14).
 It says, “Whose heart God had already opened.”

 2. It is because the laborers are few.
-Matthew 9:37“The harvest is plentiful but the laborers are few.”
+Matthew 9:37 “The harvest is plentiful but the laborers are few.”
 One of the reasons why the laborers are few is because many workers are focusing on the people who have already heard about Jesus.
 Much money and effort is being spent on people who have already accepted Christ.
 Only a small percentage of the income of many churches is spent on bringing sinners to Christ.
-It is estimated that 90% of all Christian workers are preaching to only about 10% of the world’s population.
-Many of whom have already heard the gospel and have received Jesus.
-Therefore, it is more important to focus on those who have never heard and be part of the 10% who are trying to reach the other 90% of the world’s population!
+It is estimated that 90% of all Christian workers are preaching to only about 10% of the world’s population, many of whom have already heard the gospel and have received Jesus, while the other 10% who are trying to reach the other 90% of the world’s population!

 We need to ask ourselves 3 important questions:

 The answer is that allwho have never received Jesus as Lord and Savior are lost and going to hell!
-The only opportunity that some people will ever have to receive Jesus is through you and me.
-If we do not tell them about Jesus, then who will do so?
+The only opportunity that some people will ever have to receive Jesus is through us and if we do not tell them about Jesus, then who will do so?
 If we do not do it now, then when will we do so?

 Second question: Is it God’s will for everyone to be saved?

-1Timothy 2:4:“(God) who will have all men to be saved, and to come unto the knowledge of the truth.”2 Peter 3:9: “The Lord is not willing that any should perish, but that all should come to repentance.”
+Let us look at some scriptures: 1Timothy 2:4: “(God) who will have all men to be saved, and to come unto the knowledge of the truth.”
+2 Peter 3:9: “The Lord is not willing that any should perish, but that all should come to repentance.”
 The answer is “yes”, it is the will of God for everyone to receive Jesus.

 There are five stages to missions.